Dumb and Dumberer: When Harry Met Lloyd poster

 The inciting incident occurs at 10 minutes when Harry and Lloyd meet for the first time outside Providence High School.
 They instantly connect over their shared weirdness and social awkwardness, beginning an immediate friendship..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Harry and Lloyd actively choose to help Jessica expose Principal Collins' fraud after learning she cares about special needs kids.
+This demonstrates the protagonist's commitment to Harry and Lloyd actively choose to help Jessica expose Principal Collins' fraud after learning she cares about special needs kids.
 They commit to investigating and gathering evidence, moving from passive victims to active heroes., moving from reaction to action.

 The Collapse moment at 64 minutes (75% through) represents the emotional nadir.
 Here, Harry and Lloyd's evidence is destroyed, Jessica appears to betray them by siding with Collins, and they are publicly humiliated at the school assembly.
 Their friendship nearly dies as they face complete defeat and abandonment, losing everything they fought for., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.